Israeli strikes kill journalists and aid-seekers as Australia backs Palestinian statehood

 The ministry is part of the Hamas-run government and staffed by medical professionals.
 The U.N. and independent experts consider it the most reliable source on war casualties.
 Israel disputes its figures but has not provided its own.

+Deploying international forces to support establishing a Palestinian state was previously proposed throughout the war, but Israel has opposed the idea.

+Abdelattay’s comments in a news conference in Cairo came as mediators from Egypt and Qatar were working on a new framework that would include the release of all hostages — dead and alive — in one go in return for an end of the war in Gaza and the withdrawal of Israeli forces from the strip, according to two Arab officials.
+U.S. special envoy Steve Witkoff met with the Qatari prime minister in Spain on Saturday to discuss new efforts.

 Shurafa reported from Deir al-Balah, Gaza Strip, and Magdy from Cairo.
-Associated Press writers Charlotte Graham-Mclay contributed from Wellington, New Zealand.
+Associated Press writers Fatma Khaled in Cairo and Charlotte Graham-Mclay contributed from Wellington, New Zealand.

 Follow AP’s war coverage at https://apnews.com/hub/israel-hamas-war